Cherreads

 Don't jinx it now, Will thought.

 The rest of the group converged at the edge of the pit.
-The two freed fighters gripping stolen crossbows.
-Don, nursing his bruised shoulder.
-Maddie, leaning on her new sword.
-Allison, swaying slightly on her feet but smiling as she wiped the blood from her lip.
-The women and children creeping cautiously out of the unlocked cage.
+The two freed fighters gripped stolen crossbows.
+Don nursed his bruised shoulder.
+Maddie leaned on her new sword.
+Allison swayed slightly on her feet but smiled as she wiped the blood from her lip.
+The women and children crept cautiously out of the unlocked cage.

 Will looked at them.

 This morning he had woken up face-down in the moss with a ruptured eardrum and an empty quiver.
-He'd had a folding knife, two tutorial rations, and a conqueror who had reviewed his memories and found them wanting.
+He had possessed a folding knife, two tutorial rations, and a conqueror who had reviewed his memories and found them wanting.

 Then, the roar hit.